 LI allows us to use photon propagation in a near-vacuum to monitor the “clicks” or registers by photon-counters as gravitational quanta pass by them.
 Why?

 Because we know photons “seem” to travel exactly at the proportionality constant, “c”, of Space/Time = c ~ 3,000,000 metres/second.

 Are these gravity waves?
 Well, we could model the “clicks” we hear as “waves”, but what happens if we do not model them – at all?

 Let’s ask Mr. Stevie Wonder !!!
-His ears have been well-tuned to hear notes and perfect song as a musician.
+His ears have been well-tuned to hear notes and perfect tone as a musician.
 He is also blind and cannot be deceived so easily.
-A perfect researcher!

 What Mr. Wonder may express to us is:

 “No, I cannot hear a click,”

 With no formal gravitational or mathematical training, he will perceive gravitational signatures.
 Why?